MediScribe/docjet-mobile/docs/current/refactoring/offline-profile-cache-todo.md

    * **Docs Fix** – Correct relative link in `feature-auth-architecture.md` to `../../features/feature-ui-theming.md`.
    * **Dark-mode Golden** – Add dedicated golden test for `OfflineBanner` in dark theme.
    * **Assert in Release** – Wrap `getAppColors` throw in `assert` for release safety.
+   * Findings: Successfully completed all requested feedback fixes.
+Created a centralized RecordButton component in core/widgets that's re-exported by feature-specific modules for backward compatibility.
+Fixed several token naming issues to focus on semantics rather than specific widget names.
+Added new tokens for shadows and outlines.
+Fixed theme documentation and added a dedicated dark mode test for OfflineBanner.
+Improved release safety with assert in getAppColors.
+   * Handover Brief:
+     - **Status**: COMPLETE.
+All requested feedback items have been addressed and verified.
+Tests are passing.
+     - **Key Changes**:
+       1. Improved color token semantics (primaryActionBg/Fg instead of recordButtonBg/Fg)
+       2. Added new tokens for outlines and shadows
+       3. DRY'd up RecordButton implementations with re-exports from a shared component
+       4. Improved release safety with assert in getAppColors
+       5. Fixed documentation links and added dark mode testing
+     - **Gotchas**: Had to use file removal and recreation to handle merge conflicts with re-export files.
+     - **Next Steps**: Ready for Cycle 8 (Offline UI Routing Adjustments)

 ---